codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-android-issues.md

 You can refer to the Official Documentation from Android Developer guides to learn more about the latest compatible version [here](https://developer.android.com/studio/releases/gradle-plugin#updating-gradle).

+### Could not find method firebaseAppDistribution() for arguments...

+###### Description
+When trying to publish to Firebase app Distribution using Gradle build fails with this error "Could not find method firebaseAppDistribution() for arguments..."

+###### Couse
+This issue are likely caused by missing Distribution Gradle plugin or missing dependency for the App Distribution Gradle plugin.

+###### Solution
+1. In your root-level (project-level) Gradle file (<project>/build.gradle or <project>/build.gradle.kts), add the App Distribution Gradle plugin as a buildscript dependency:

+{{< highlight groovy "style=paraiso-dark">}}
+buildscript {
+  repositories {
+    // Make sure that you have the following two repositories google()  // Google's Maven repository
+    mavenCentral()  // Maven Central repository
+  }

+  dependencies {
+      ...
+      classpath("com.android.tools.build:gradle:7.2.0")

+      // Make sure that you have the Google services Gradle plugin dependency classpath("com.google.gms:google-services:4.3.15")

+      // Add the dependency for the App Distribution Gradle plugin classpath("com.google.firebase:firebase-appdistribution-gradle:4.0.0") }
+}
+{{< /highlight >}}

+2. In your module (app-level) Gradle file (usually <project>/<app-module>/build.gradle or <project>/<app-module>/build.gradle.kts), add the App Distribution Gradle plugin.
+And make sure is located below android.application plugin.
+Sequence of applying plugin matters:

+{{< highlight groovy "style=paraiso-dark">}}
+apply plugin: 'com.android.application'
+apply plugin: 'com.google.firebase.appdistribution'
+{{< /highlight >}}

+Check the official Firebase documentation for more information https://firebase.google.com/docs/app-distribution/android/distribute-gradle?apptype=aab#step_1_set_up_your_android_project